-1. From the Start menu, choose All Programs > TIBCO > TIBCO Designer 5.7 > Designer 5.7.
+From the Start menu, choose All Programs > TIBCO > TIBCO Designer <version> > Designer <version>.

 The TIBCO Designer startup window appears.

 2. Choose New empty project.

 The TIBCO Designer main window appears, with the Save Project dialog on top.

 - 3. In the Save Project dialog, make sure the Multi-File Project tab is selected (the default). - 4.
 In the Project Directory field, click the Browse button to locate the directory in which you wish to save the project.
 Click OK.